Welcome to the Special Operations department of France Division!

 - Fighters are not allowed to evolve on civilian airports (landing / take-off) and must operate in approved airports that are listed below.

 - For training purposes, France Division collaborates with the SOG FAF which handle pilot training specialised in non-civilian procedures.
-This SOG qualifies its pilots who are able to fly, according to their rating, in real military conditions.
-Pilots not owing the appropriate qualifications are not allowed to operate within real military conditions
+Due to this, they are allowed to perform more realistics military opérations.

 1.2 - Controllers

-- According to the FRA, it is possible to handle a military airport.
-The specific procedures to each field are available on the website of the French DIRCAM and must be known.
-Regardless of some details and differences, the military control is similar to the civilian one (phraseology and so on).
+- According to the FRA, it is possible to handle a military airport or an air defense center.
+The specific procedures to each field and center are available on the website of the French DIRCAM (and explained here) and must be known

-- However, taking into account the technical limitations of the IVAO ATC software, it is not possible to handle Precision Radar Approaches (PAR).
-Moreover, the ATIS of the ATC must include the colour of the field and the actual QFE.
+- Taking into account the technical limitations of the IVAO ATC software, it is not possible to handle Precision Radar Approaches (PAR).
+Moreover, the ATIS of the ATC must include the colour of the field and the actual QFE for Air Traffic services.